-Strengths Parent Involvement Coordinator; Open House and performance based - activities are well attended by parents and students; Parent Involvement activities are posted on the website and sent home in multiple ways to inform parents of events; parent participation in surveys has improved since we send them home with the last progress report of the year.
+Strengths Parent Involvement Coordinator; Open House and performance based activities are attended by parents and students; Parent Involvement activities are posted on the website, Webster County Schools social media page via Instagram and sent home in multiple ways to inform parents of events; parent participation in surveys has improved since we send them home with the last progress report of the year.

-Challenges Parents tend to not attend meetings involving academic preparation; - transportation is limited for some parents; jobs and schedule conflicts; communication through technology is limited for some students/parents with phone numbers changing often and many do not have computers at home.
+Challenges Parents tend to not attend meetings involving academic preparation; transportation is limited for some parents; jobs and schedule conflicts; communication through technology is limited for some students/parents with phone numbers changing often and many do not have computers at home.